Boy-Wives and Female Husbands: Studies in African Homosexualities

-One of the book's most useful features is that each of the regional sections begins with a lucid survey of historical and anthropological reports of same-sex patterns.
+One of this study’s most useful features is that each of the regional sections begins with a lucid survey of historical and anthropological reports of same-sex patterns.
 Murray and Roscoe provide revealing commentaries on both the articles in this book as well as a wide range of documents, not included, from both ethnographic and literary sources, some dating back several centuries.
-The volume concludes with a review of the literature on womanwoman marriages throughout Africa, a general intrepretive essay on "Diversity and Identity: The Challenge of African Homosexualities," and an appendix analyzing the correlations between same-sex patterns and other features of African societies.
+The volume concludes with a review of the literature on woman–woman marriages throughout Africa, a general intrepretive essay on “Diversity and Identity: The Challenge of African Homosexualities,” and an appendix analyzing the correlations between same-sex patterns and other features of African societies.

 - Preface: “All Very Confusing”

 I. Horn of Africa, Sudan, and East Africa

 - “A Feeling Within Me:” Kamau, a Twenty-Five-Year-Old Kikiyu – Stephen O. Murray

 - Occurrences of Contrary Sex Among the Negro Population of Zanzibar – M. Haberlandt, translated by Bradley Rose

 - Mashoga, Mabasha, and Magai: “Homosexuality” on the East African Coast – Deborah P. Amory